rgilles42/Google-Play-Music-Ripper/README.md

-# Google-Play-Music-Ripper
+# [EXTINCT] Google-Play-Music-Ripper
-A set of Python scripts meant to automate MP3 ripping from Google Play Note that you need a Google account with an active Play Music Premium subscription (though it works with the free trial ;) )
+A set of Python scripts meant to automate MP3 ripping from the now defunct Google Play Music service Note that you need a Google account with an active Play Music Premium subscription (though it works with the free trial ;) )

 ## Requirements